IZ7BOJ/direwolf_webstat/README.md

 Software stability

 This is a BETA software.
 It can contain some bugs and may be written in non-efficient way.
 Please contact author if you find any bug.
-Author:

-    Alfredo IZ7BOJ

 License

-You can modify this program, but please give a credit to original author.
+You can modify this program, but please give a credit to original author (IZ7BOJ).
 Project is free for non-commercial use.
 You can modify and publish this software, but you have to put an information about original authors.